JanHeymann/Algorithmic-Prices-Bertrand/README.md

     Impact of increasing firm numbers on the stability of tacit collusion.
     Comparison of Bertrand and Cournot competition in algorithmic pricing contexts.

-Graphs and tables are saved in the /figures/ directory and can be reproduced or modified by running the provided scripts or notebooks.